 Therefore, the insurer will certainly review your life insurance application carefully before issuing a policy.
 However, having A-Fib on your application doesn’t mean an automatic decline.

 Don’t forget, your life insurance agent will be there to guide you every step of the way.
 After all, your agent is experienced and able to assist in getting you quality life insurance protection for a relatively cheap cost despite your medical history.

-Over50LifeInsure can provide information and a free instant quote no matter your situation.
+Over50LifeInsure can provide information and over 50 life insurance quotes no matter your situation.
 Our skilled life insurance agents enjoy helping individuals find the perfect company, perfect policy, and perfect price.
 Please take a few minutes to fill out our form for a free instant quote, or give us a call today.
 You and your family deserve to have peace of mind!